-SLNo.
-COURSE CATEGORY Number Number

-01.1 (0. of Courses of Credits

-1. General Institute Requirement (GIR) 22 56

-2. Programme Core (PC) 15 49

-3. Essential Programme Laboratory Requirement (ELR) 2 per session 16

-4. Elective courses a.
+SI.No.
+COURSE CATEGORY Number of Courses Number of Credits 1.
+General Institute Requirement (GIR) 22 50 2.
+Programme Core (PC) 15 49 3.
+Essential Programme Laboratory Requirement (ELR) 2 per session 16 4.
+Elective courses a.
 Programme Electives (PE) b.
-Open Electives (OE) The students should study at least eight programme elective courses (PE) 14 42

-Total 163

-5. Minor Course (Optional) Courses for 15 credits 15

-6. Honours Course (Optional) Courses for 15 credits 15

-TOTAL 193
+Open Electives (OE) The students should study at least eight programme elective courses (PE) Out of the remaining six electives, a student can opt for Project Work instead of two electives equivalent to 6 credits.
+14 42 Total 5.
+Minor Course (Optional) \$ \$student can earn 15 credits, in addition to the credits specified by the department for B.Tech. degree, as optional courses from the basket of minor electives offered by single department from the 3rd semester.
+Courses for 15 credits 15 6.
+Honours Course (Optional) B.Tech.
+(Honours) students must earn 15 credits in addition to the credits specified by the department for B.Tech. degree.
+They can register an additional course from the 5th semester from the basket of honours courses offered by the department concerned.
+Courses for 15 credits 15 TOTAL 187